Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Appendices

 Dark matter self-scattering is typically important for dark matter models with large self-interactions introduced through new states that couple only to the dark matter.
 However, in the case of PBH halos one may be concerned that the densities are sufficiently high that, even in the absence of large tree level dark matter self-interactions, loops of Standard Model states can induce non-negligible dark matter self-scattering.
 Indeed, since the dark matter relic density is assumed to be set via freeze-out these loop induced interactions are irremovable.
 Such dark matter self-scattering allows for energy transport within the halo, which can alter the density profile.
 This process is highly analogous to self-interacting dark matter solutions to the core-cusp problem, see e.g.~\cite{Spergel:1999mh}.
 Notably, if the cross section required to set the correct relic density of particle dark matter would imply large self-interactions, then the profile derived in Section \ref{4.2} may not be appropriate.

-In this part of the appendix we would like to briefly illustrate how self-interactions of the dark matter halo around the PBH could significantly change the overall picture.
+Next, we comment on how self-interactions of the dark matter halo around the PBH could significantly change the overall picture.
 In principle the dark matter annihilation into Standard Model states always induces a self-interaction diagram through loop processes.
 However, the loop-induced self-interaction matrix elements typically represent a lower bound on the self-interactions in the dark matter sector.
-Furthermore, the precise way the loop-induced process generate the self-interactions is dependent on the full model of the hidden sector.
+Furthermore, the precise way the loop-induced process generate the self-interactions is dependent on the full hidden sector model.

 As an example, consider the operator responsible for dark matter annihilation into $b$ quarks: $\frac{1}{\Lambda^2}\bar{\psi} \psi \bar{b}b$.
 The loop-induced self-interaction from a loop of $b$-quarks is UV-completion dependent, since the $b$-quark loop is quadratically divergent.
 Suppose that the scattering between the two sectors in the UV is realized by $Z'$ mixing with the $B$ boson.
 Then the $\bar{\chi} \chi \to \bar{\chi} \chi$ process has a parametric dependence of form: